WSU-kduncan/cicd-3120-mbarlage/README.md

 4. Configuring GitHub Secrets
 ```
-I set two secrets inside of Actions Secrets found in in the Settings of your repository.
+I set two secrets inside of Actions Secrets found in in the Settings of my repository:
 DOCKER_USERNAME and DOCKER_TOKEN that contain login credentials for Docker.
 ```